trussworks/Engineering-Playbook/docs/appeng/adrs/0006-default-to-mise-for-project-tool-version-management.md

 #### Cons

 - `-` Where we've used Nix in the past, clear information on the availability of tools within the Nix ecosystem was not strightforward.
-- `-` New tools and tool versions don't land in the Nix ecosystem on a predictable cadence, making version management challenging
+- `-` New tools and tool versions don't land in the Nix ecosystem on a predictable cadence, making version management challenging.
 - `--` _Steep_ learning curve.